 Data-generating mechanism

 All data are generated from a single model-based population, consisting of ten continuous predictors and one dichotomous outcome.
-In each simulation iteration, we draw two samples from the population: a complete development set (n = 10.000), and a validation set in which we introduce one or more missing values to mimic how patients would present themselves in clinical practice (n = 20.000).
+In each simulation iteration, we draw two samples from the population: a complete development set (n = 10.000), and a validation set in which we introduce missing values to mimic how patients would present themselves in clinical practice (n = 20.000).

-The data generating mechanism of the predictor space is a multivariate normal distribution, X=Nμ,Σ, with mean vector μ and covariance matrix Σ (Supplementary materials X).
+The data generating mechanism of the predictor space is a multivariate normal distribution, X∼Nμ,Σ, with mean vector μ and covariance matrix Σ (Supplementary materials X).
+Correlations between the ten predictors range from r = -.37 to r = .36.
 From the predictor space, we define the binary outcome Y. Y is a function of X through the logit link function, logitPrY=1=βo+β×X+β*×X1×X+ε,

-where βs are regression coefficients, and residual error ε∼N0,2.
+where βs are regression coefficients and ε is the residual error term ε∼N0,2.
 We differentiate between three types of regression coefficients: 1) the intercept, β0; 2) a vector of regression coefficients for the main effects of the predictors, β=β1,β2,…,β10; and 3) an additional vector of regression coefficients for the interactions with the first predictor, β*=[β1*,β2*,...,β10*] (Supplementary materials X).
 This introduces a polynomial effect of the second degree, β1*×X12, and nine moderation effects.
 For additional non-linearity, we use a transformation in the effect of the second predictor, β2×log(|X2|).
-With an intercept of β0=-3, the expected outcome occurrence of Y is 15%.
+All regression coefficients can be found in Supplementary materials X.

 The validation set is amputed (i.e., made incomplete) according to several missingness mechanisms and missingness rates.
 In this study, we focus primarily on the Missing At Random (MAR) missingness mechanism and use the Missing Not At Random (MNAR) missing mechanism as a comparison (21).
 We use a mixture of the four kinds of MAR missingness, as described by Schouten and others (22).
-The overall missingness rate is 60%, but within each validation set, the missingness rate varies between observations.
+The overall missingness rate is 60%, but the number of missing predictor entries differs between cases.
 The hypothetical patients in our validation set are missing either 40%, 60%, or 80% of the observations in the predictor space.
 The resulting missing data pattern is visualized in Figure x.

 Figure x.
 Missing data pattern.